Lexington County bakery fined $14,000 by DHEC over ammonia releases into atmosphere

-COLUMBIA — A commercial bakery in Lexington County has been fined $14,000 for two unlawful releases of ammonia into the air.
+COLUMBIA — A commercial bakery in Lexington County has been fined $14,000 by state regulators for two unlawful releases of ammonia into the air.

 An inspection after the releases in August 2018 found that the bakery, operated by Aryzta, had problems with equipment and employee training that needed to be addressed, according the S.C.
 Department of Health and Environmental Control.